alkoclick/alkoclick.github.io/words/Writing Pull Request descriptions.md

 ### Personal workflows
 Knowing the above, here's some things I typically do:
-* I typically dedicate most of my effort to writing a good commit description, then use that to form 90% of the PR description
+* I typically dedicate most of my effort to writing a good commit description, then use that to form 95% of the PR description
 * My PR description will sometimes have some extra context around how/when the PR will be merged
 * I self-review my PRs as a first pass, and try to add comments to guide the reviewer
 * Whenever PR comments ask about unclear code, I document the answers in code comments, not in a PR comment
-* While working on bigger projects, I will invest a lot of effort in documenting the design and plan up front, and run those through the organisational processes
+* While working on bigger projects:
+	* I will invest a lot of effort in documenting the design and plan up front, and run those through the organisational processes
 	* I will then work very close and synced with another colleague to execute these designs.
 Our PR descriptions will generally be lightweight, except for high-impact changes, or when interacting with other teams
 * After completing bigger pieces of work, I look to create a documentation page in the repository or external knowledge base related to the project, then I look to share that documentation to humans (e.g in Slack channels, or via a presentation)